yooperjb/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  This project requires a few dependencies to function.
+  This project requires package dependencies to function.
 Clone the working files from the Github repo to begin.
 Because this project takes CLI input, Node.js must also be installed.
-It also uses the inquirer.js module for input questions which can be installed using <br /> npm i inquirer <br />
+It also uses the inquirer.js module for input questions which can be installed by using: <br /> npm i inquirer <br />

   ## Usage
-  To use the readme-generator, run the index.js file in node.
-A series of questions about the project will be asked and used to generate a styled readme file.
+  To use the readme-generator, first install any dependencies then run the index.js file in node.
+A series of questions about the project will be asked and used to generate a beautifully styled and organized readme file.

   ## Contributing
   There are many ways to contribute to this project if you are interested.